 Generative AI tools create new content like text, images, music, or code based on patterns learned from data.
 The term “generative” comes from their ability to generate new, original content rather than simply analyzing or predicting data.

-For a better understanding, see generative AI tools as “chatbots on steroids”.
+For a better understanding, think of generative AI tools as “chatbots on steroids.”

-With your regular chatbot, the responses are limited, as they can only reply based on the finite information they have.
+With your regular chatbot, the responses are limited because they can only reply based on the finite information they have.
 This is why you get funny replies or error messages if you do not use specific keywords when communicating with a chatbot.
 Generative AI tools are a different breed, built on machine learning principles.

-Developers design Generative AI to look for the most important part of the inputs, identify patterns, learn, and improve its responses with time.
+Developers design Generative AI to focus on the most important part of the inputs, identify patterns, learn, and improve its responses over time.
 A good example is training artificial intelligence tools with pictures of a moose from different angles and views.
-With time, AI will identify the most essential features of a moose and use them to generate responses.
+Over time, AI will identify the most essential features of a moose and use them to generate responses.

-Furthermore, these AI tools will continue absorbing new information as it processes more content requests.
-Using the moose example, let’s say someone showed a different picture of a moose.
-This program will use the most critical features like horns, eyes, and hoofs to identify a moose.
+Furthermore, these AI tools continue absorbing new information as they process more content requests.
+Using the moose example, let’s say someone shows a different picture of a moose.
+This program will use the most critical features, like horns, eyes, and hooves, to identify a moose.

-Meanwhile, it will absorb any possible new features, as captured in different pictures of a moose.
+Meanwhile, it will absorb any possible new features captured in different pictures of a moose.
 ChatGPT and similar tools will then add this new information to their database.
-In turn, the new details serve as a reference source when giving similar responses in the future.
-The process is almost like artificial intelligence teaching itself to be smarter, and it explains why these tools can respond to more complex prompts.
+In turn, the new details serve as a reference when giving similar responses in the future.
+The process is almost like artificial intelligence teaching itself to be smarter, which explains why these tools can respond to more complex prompts.

 ChatGPT Hack: What Went Wrong?

-In response, OpenAI fixed the bug, while improving the robustness of Redis’s security and launching a bug bounty program.
+In response, OpenAI fixed the bug, improved Redis’s security, and launched a bug bounty program.
 Developers can earn between $200 and $20,000 for helping the artificial intelligence company identify loopholes in its program.

-According to Twingate, this update will reduce the likelihood of errors at extreme loads.
-While the news did not specifically say so, a system overload may be partially possible for this issue.
-It is not uncommon for systems to malfunction whenever they are dealing with requests beyond their optimal capacity.
+According to Twingate, this update will reduce the likelihood of errors under extreme loads.
+While the news did not specifically state this, a system overload may have contributed to the issue.
+It is not uncommon for systems to malfunction when dealing with requests beyond their optimal capacity.

 How Can Zero-Knowledge Blockchains Improve Generative AI Tools?